dfigurado/BracketGenerator/Readme.md

 ### Issues

-There is a DI issue with when runing the API project.
+There is a DI issue with when runing the API project : Resolved Used SQL Light because locale SQL Express instance has SSL issue which took time than expected when working resolve.